NixOS/nixpkgs/CONTRIBUTING.md

 - Arguments should be listed in the order they are used, with the exception of `lib`, which always goes first.

 ## Commit conventions

+- When changing the bootloader installation process, extra care must be taken.
+Grub installations cannot be rolled back, hence changes may break people’s installations forever.
+For any non-trivial change to the bootloader please file a PR asking for review, especially from \@edolstra.

 - Create a commit for each logical unit.